SanjayGuptaSC/callcenterpocsk/README.md

 First, it converts the provided audio file to convert it to text via a call to the Azure **Speech** cognitive service and its speech-to-text capabilities.

-This text is the basis of the prompts that we then use going forard.
+This text is the basis of the prompts that we then use going forward.

 We then call the **Azure OpenAI** service via a lightweight framework SDK called **Semantic Kernel** to interface with **Azure OpenAI**.